 ENEMA BUCKET

 Although you can use a plastic bag or stainless steel bucket kit, I can’t recommend the glass enema bucket by PureLifeEnema enough.
 This kit provides the bucket, hanging harness, silicone hose, and a free pack of enema coffee.
-I don’t like the idea of plastic in general, nor using a bag that I can’t clean the inside of.
+I don’t like the idea of plastic in general, nor using a bag that can’t be cleaned.

 A stainless bucket is a healthier option than plastic; however, it does prevent you from seeing how much liquid you’ve instilled with your first dose.
-Finally, there have been reports of sensitivity to the nickel in stainless steel.
-The glass bucket is easy to observe and to clean.
-Do take great care handling it.
+Once you get the hang of it, you won’t need to look to know.
+An easy way around this is to pour in just half the liquid and you won’t have to guess.
+Louise uses this stainless steel milk pot to hold the coffee.
+The glass bucket is easy to observe and to clean but it can shatter if you drop it so it’s understandable if you don’t want to take the risk.

 Make sure to follow the assembly instructions carefully and wet the bucket port before sliding the enema hose on.
 This ensures you won’t rip the tube should you need to detach it, like if you, um, forgot to install the tube clamp first.
 Theoretically, of course.